mattreid/devfile-sample-python-basic-10/README.md

-# Creating an application with a Python code sample in RHTAP
+# Creating an application with a Python code sample in RHTAP (again)

 **Note:** The Python code sample uses the **8081** HTTP port.